+With the large number of companies producing and selling sanitary napkins in the local markets, such provisions relieve the urban women from various hygiene issues associated with menstruation.
 But imagine a scenario in a rural or an underdeveloped urban pocket, where a woman is uncertain even for two meals a day for herself.
 Can she afford a packet of Rs.8- Rs.10 sanitary napkins each during her periods?
-On top of it, the numerous menstrual taboos embedded in Indian societies do not even let her find her own ways out to maintain a hygienic environment for herself during menstruation.
+On top of it, the numerous menstrual taboos embedded in Indian societies do not even let her find her ways out to maintain a hygienic environment for herself during menstruation.

 In India, only 12 % of the 355 million menstruating women use sanitary napkins.
-The remaining 88% either cannot afford sanitary napkins or succumb to social pressures and instead use unhygienic substances such as newspaper, sand, leaves, mud or unsterilized clothes/rags.
-Such unhygienic practices lead to Itching, Burning, Vaginal and Urinary Tract Infections, Infertility and other reproductive health complications, Cervical Cancer and even death during child birth.
+The remaining either cannot afford sanitary napkins or succumb to social pressures and instead use unhygienic substances such as newspapers, sand, leaves, mud, or unsterilized clothes/rags.
+Such unhygienic practices lead to Itching, Burning, Vaginal and Urinary Tract Infections, Infertility, and other reproductive health complications, Cervical Cancer, and even death during childbirth.
 Cervical cancer alone kills around 73,000 women in India every year.
-To put things in a broader perspective –

 1) 80% of surveyed women store their menstrual cloth in a hidden dirty place for repeated use.

 3) 50% Failed to dry their menstrual rags outside and in full sun which is an essential condition required to kill bacteria.
-Lack of privacy, safety and toilets made things worse.
+Lack of privacy, safety, and toilets made things worse.

 4) At least 1 in 5 Indian girls drop out of school due to menstruation.
 Combined with a social stigma that has been handed down for generations, many girls feel too ashamed to go to school at all, with up to a quarter of schoolgirls in India leaving school when they reach puberty.

+Geeta Bora noticed a lot of gaps in various domains of rural development.
+She wishes to work on a lot of such issues.
+To start with, menstrual hygiene for rural women is an issue she wishes to cater to.
+Her initiative, Bleed with Pride, is an effort to provide cheap sanitary napkins to poor women, those who cannot afford it.
+The goal is to provide a year’s supply of sanitary napkins for a woman in less than Rs.250.
 Geeta has already started working on the customization of machines that are desirable for producing low cost eco-friendly sanitary napkins.
 Many rural women are also being trained for the effective distribution of these sanitary napkins to the desired beneficiaries.
-Geeta is planning to open up a manufacturing unit in Pune soon.
+Geeta Bora is planning to open up a manufacturing unit in Pune soon.